 Plugins are extensions that add extra functions to WordPress sites.
-You can find and install tons of plugins on the official WP repository.
+You can find and install tons of plugins on the official WordPress repository.
 Developers also offer plugins via their own portals.
 If you install a plugin from the WordPress.org repository, those can be updated automatically in the background.
-But if you’ve uploaded them manually to the server, those plugins will need to be updated manually.
-WordPress can’t check for updates for a plugin which is not available in its repository.
-For several of such reasons, manual plugin updates could be the only way.
-Let’s see how to do it.
+But there are times when auto-updates need to be turned of and the plugin versions need to be maintained manually.
+It’s usually safer to disable auto updates for bigger or more crucial plugins such as LMS plugins, eCommerce, or social media plugins where an unfortunate bug in a new release can render your site unusable.

-First thing first.
-Create a backup of your entire website before updating the core, themes or plugins so that you could revert the changes if anything odd occurs.
+First thing first though, as always, create a backup of your entire website before updating the core, themes or plugins so that you could revert the changes if anything odd occurs.

 Step 1: Get the Latest Plugin